Alfred von Larisch

-Georg Karl Kuno Alfred von Larisch was a German General of the Infantry during World War I. He commanded the 10th Division, the 81st Reserve Division, the Guard Ersatz Division, and the Generalkommando z.b.V.
+Georg Karl Kuno Alfred von Larisch (1856–1952) was a German General of the Infantry during World War I. He commanded the 10th Division, the 81st Reserve Division, the Guard Ersatz Division, and the Generalkommando z.b.V.
 54 on the Western and Eastern fronts.

 Early military career

-Alfred von Larisch was born on October 20, 1856 in Danzig as the son of Prussian General Karl von Larisch and Marie von Cederstolpe.
+Alfred von Larisch was born on October 20, 1856, in Danzig as the son of Prussian General Karl von Larisch and Marie von Cederstolpe.
 Larisch joined the Imperial German Army as a cadet serving in the 93rd Anhalt Infantry Regiment in 1874 at Dressau.
 From August 1883 he served in the 1st (Emperor Alexander) Guards Grenadiers in Berlin, being promoted to the rank of lieutenant in January 1884.
 From October of that year he attended the Prussian Staff College, graduating in July 1887, after which he returned to service in the 1st Guards Grenadier Regiment.
 In May 1885 he was promoted to the rank of captain, and was appointed a battalion commander.
 In May 1895 he was promoted to the rank of major and was transferred to the staff of the 2nd Guards Infantry Division, where he served as adjutant.
 He held this position until November 1897, when he became battalion commander in the 4th Guards Infantry Regiment.

 In May 1901 he was appointed commander of the 7th Westphalian Jäger Battalion.
 In September 1902 he was promoted to the rank of lieutenant colonel and in September 1905 to the rank of colonel.
 He commanded said regiment until February 1906, when he became commander of the 4th Guards Regiment in Berlin.
 He commanded it for the next two years, until April 1908, when he was appointed Inspector-General of the Light Infantry; first temporarily and then, from August, permanently.
 In January 1910 he was promoted to the rank of Major General and in April 1912 to the rank of Lieutenant General.
-In October of 1912 he was appointed commander of the prestigious 1st Guards Infantry Division, replacing Fritz von Below.
+In October 1912 he was appointed commander of the prestigious 1st Guards Infantry Division, replacing Fritz von Below.
 He commanded said division for only a month, retiring in November.